 Culverts shall be regularly inspected and maintained.

-The material selection shall consider replacement cost and difficulty of construction as well as traffic delay.
+Material selection shall consider replacement cost and construction difficulty as well as traffic delay.

 Select an alternative that best integrates engineering, economic, and political considerations.